Varvara Gracheva: 2017: Turning professional

 Gracheva played her first professional events in 2017, starting off unranked but managed to reach a ranking of No. 647 by the end of the year, after reaching three consecutive $15k tournaments in Hammamet, Tunisia, defeating the likes of Fiona Ferro in the process.

-2018: Last junior year, top 500 debut
+2018: Last junior year, top 500

 After defeating Sofia Shapatava to win a 15k tournament in Antalya, Turkey to begin her 2018 season, Gracheva returned to playing her final junior tournaments and did not compete on the ITF Circuit for six months.
 Nonetheless, she was able to reach her first 25k quarterfinal in Périgueux and made her top 500 debut in July as a result.
 Gracheva had three top 300 wins, including one over Maryna Zanevska in the qualifying rounds of the Dubai Tennis Challenge.

 She ended the year with a 28–13 winning record on the professional tour as the world No. 447.